null-von-sushi/WindowsChineseInput/README.md

 The long term effects are not tested, but there have been no sideeffects found by using this.
 It is recomended you manually change the values using regedit, and make a backup of your current values first.
 Nevertheless, the original values I had have been provided for reference.
  - To apply, [take a look at the registry values described in /Cosmetic/Pinyin_Neutral.reg of this repository.](https://github.com/null-von-sushi/WindowsChineseInput/blob/master/Cosmetic/Pinyin_Neutral.reg)
- - The aforementioned "original values are found at [/Cosmetic/Pinyin_Original.reg in this repository.](https://github.com/null-von-sushi/WindowsChineseInput/blob/master/Cosmetic/Pinyin_Original.reg)"
+ - The aforementioned "original values" are found at [/Cosmetic/Pinyin_Original.reg in this repository.](https://github.com/null-von-sushi/WindowsChineseInput/blob/master/Cosmetic/Pinyin_Original.reg)"